 Include lactose-free dairy

 Dairy products are not only delicious but provide a high-quality source of calcium, potassium, protein, and vitamin B and D. Avoiding dairy and not replacing them with nutritionally equivalent alternatives can increase your risk of bone fracture, osteoporosis, and nutrient deficiencies.
 If you love dairy and don’t want to miss out on your favorite foods you can always include lactose-free dairy into your diet!
-Thankfully Green Valley Creamery makes a variety of delicious real dairy lactose-free foods that you can enjoy without the digestive distress, including yogurt, kefir, cream cheese, sour cream, cottage cheese and butter.
+Thankfully Green Valley makes a variety of delicious real dairy lactose-free foods that you can enjoy without the digestive distress, including yogurt, kefir, cream cheese, sour cream, cottage cheese and butter.

 Be a detective!

 There’s no need to be embarrassed about your needs while dining out.
 These days restaurants and servers are more aware of specific dietary needs.
 Doing a little planning before dining out can help make the dining experience a little more fun.
 Look up the menu or call ahead of time to inquire about ingredients used to make the dish you’d like to order and ask what options are lactose-free.
 If you know what types of dairy products you can tolerate, your options become more abundant.
 Be a detective and look for dishes that are made with dairy that you can tolerate.

 Not being able to tolerate lactose no longer needs to be an issue!
 Now that you know how to enjoy dairy without the digestive distress you can expand your diet and enjoy delicious dairy-filled treats just like you used to.